 Secured gateway for any website, social media platform, or platform holding personal information is very crucial.
 Therefore, creating a non-faulty login page is very important.
 That is why while writing test cases for password or test cases for forgot password, one should be very careful and keep in mind all the possibilities.
 Any loophole will make the website go down, risking user’s personal information as well as unauthorized access to sensitive information.
 Here are some test scenarios for password and forgot password functionality.

-I hope these will be helpful next time you are required to list down scenarios for a similar situations.
+I hope these will be helpful next time you are required to list down scenarios for a similar situation.

 Test Cases for Password

 - Verify if the separate row for entering the password is visible.

 - Verify the limit of characters for password matches with the specified range.

 - Check if the password is masked or visible in the form of asterisks to ensure secured login.